Zafigo’s Quick Guide to Lahore for Women Travelling Alone or with Family and Friends

 Much has been said and written about Lahore’s hospitality and alluring charm.
 Known as the cultural capital of Pakistan, Lahore is the kind of city that pulls you into a warm embrace, refusing to let go, shoving morsel upon morsel of delicious grub in your face (Lahoris take their food very seriously, but more on dining out later).

 Originally a walled city, Lahore in its present day form has opened up to gorgeous art fairs, theatre, heritage events, literary festivals, glitzy fashion weeks, a plethora of food and music festivals, awe-inspiring heritage sites and the prettiest ethnic jewellery you’ll ever get your hands on.
+If you live abroad and come to Pakistan to visit Lahore then you can contact Haririi — a tour agency in Lahore, Pakistan.

 In the city, you’ll also find an interesting blend of the old and the new, high-end brands and post-colonial buildings, Eastern classical jazz (yes, you read that right – Sachal Studios represents Lahore’s first-ever live jazz orchestra), fine dining restaurants and the tastiest street food picks found in every nook and cranny in the Old City’s winding streets.